fancn21th/fancn21th.github.io/docs/data_ai/toolbench/data-vis.md

 ### Stages

-- 1st stage: find the metrics and dimensions from conversation
+- 1st stage: find the measure, metrics and dimensions from conversation

+  > by prompt / example selectors

   [metrics](https://developers.google.com/analytics/devguides/reporting/core/v3/reference#metrics) need to break down into [dimensions](https://developers.google.com/analytics/devguides/reporting/core/v3/reference#dimensions)

   - in the given example above
+    - the measure is 'number of sales in 1000 units'
     - the metric is 'product'
     - the dimension is 'year'

 - 2nd stage: retrieve the data from database

+  > by prompt / example selectors

   - by SQL API ?